krobelus/rate-experiments/README.md

 a potential benefit of a specified checker: the accumulated formula at each proof step is clearly defined and can be computed without unit propagation.

-\paragraph{Contribution} Our contribution is the design of a new syntax that takes into account the different versions of DRAT with fixed or arbitrary pivot.
+\paragraph{Contribution} Our contribution to the SICK format consists of the design of a this new syntax that takes into account the different variants of DRAT.

 5. Experimental Evaluation